-Definition: Growth Equity aims to invest in minority stakes of relatively mature companies which are looking for capitals for specific expansion plans, such as entering new markets, expanding, or restructuring operations.
-The portfolio companies are usually in the growth-stage but are not able to public nor raise debts.
+Growth equity is a segment of the private equity industry which aims to invest in minority stakes of established, mature companies undergoing specific expansion plans like entering new markets, expanding or restructuring.
+Growth equity is also sometimes referred to as growth capital or expansion capital.
+Their portfolio companies are usually in the growth stage and are not able to go public nor raise debts.

 |Private Equity||Growth Equity||Venture Capital|

 |Industry focus||Invest in a diverse portfolio across industries||Able to invest in a diverse portfolio across industries.
 However, growth equity currently skews toward technology and TMT (Telecom – Media – Technology)||Focus on some certain industries, namely information technology (mostly in the software sector), biotech, cleantech or fintech|